 Within the family court process, judges often request Section 32, Section 47 or Section 20 reports to examine family circumstances and ascertain the views of the child.
 In practice, these reports are increasingly becoming one of the most dangerous stages of the legal process for women and children experiencing abuse.

 For many survivors, the process is not as simple as telling the truth and trusting that justice will follow.
-Domestic violence and child abuse are frequently minimised or overlooked by assessors, while children’s reluctance or refusal to see an abusive parent is reframed as parental alienation.
-Perpetrators may claim alienation even where there is significant evidence of abuse, leaving survivors at risk of having their experiences dismissed or misrepresented.
+Domestic violence and child abuse are frequently minimised or overlooked by assessors, while children’s reluctance, resistance or refusal to see an abusive parent is reframed as parental alienation.
+Perpetrators may claim alienation even where there is significant evidence of abuse, leaving survivors at risk of having their experiences minimised, dismissed or misrepresented.